There is so much in our world that is novel, strange, and stimulating.

-Expressing curiosity for the world around you is one of the simplest strategies for enhancing your overall well-being.
+Expressing curiosity for the world around you is one of the best ways to enhance your overall well-being.
 When neuroscientists and psychologists have studied curiosity, they’ve noticed a myriad of positive benefits from enhancing memory and learning, to expanding our levels of empathy and living happier lives, to having higher levels of achievement.

-Here’s how you can shift your focus with these three simple strategies to spark your curiosity.
+This month we’re going to show you how to shift your focus as we share three simple strategies to spark your curiosity!

 Peak Your Own Interest

 Have you ever considered how curiosity actually works?
-Typically, we wait for something to grab our attention, which in turn peaks our interest and elevates our level of curiosity.
-This process relies on outside stimuli to exist, which makes you a passive participant in the process.
+Typically, we wait for something to grab our attention, peaking our interest and elevating our level of curiosity.
+This process relies on external stimuli for curiosity to exist, which makes you a passive participant, simply reacting to your environment.

-Instead of sitting frustrated in morning traffic, ask: How does a sunrise work?
+Instead of sitting frustrated in morning traffic, try asking: How does a sunrise work?

-Instead of getting impatient in line to grab your lunch to go, consider: How many people did it take to make this sandwich possible for me to enjoy?
+Instead of getting impatient in line to grab your take away lunch, consider: How many people did it take – from farmers to groceries to cashiers – to make this sandwich I’m about to enjoy possible?

-Instead of lamenting at the never-ending pile of laundry, wonder: Who had the skills and time to create all these beautiful clothes I wear?
+Instead of lamenting at the never-ending pile of laundry, why not wonder: Who had the skills and time to create all these beautiful clothes I wear?

-When you decide to activate your curiosity by choosing what to get interested about, you not only have more control, you also begin to create more moments of excitement in your life.
+When you decide to activate your curiosity by choosing what to get interested about, you not only have more control, and also begin to create more moments of reflection and wonder in your life.

 Seek Out Wonder